sahsisunny/funny-translatation/README.md

 ## How to use

+- Select the characters you want to translate.
-- Enter the text in the input box.
+- Enter the text you want to translate.
 - Click on the translate button.
 - The translated text will be displayed below.